-Tossing and turning at night?
+Are you tossing and turning at night?
 Getting frustrated that it seems like you’re up every hour or so and only getting something resembling more of a nap than a restful night’s sleep?
 You are not alone.
 According to various resources, roughly 25 - 35 percent of Americans struggle to get quality shut-eye and struggle with some form of insomnia.

 Here is a quick round-up of some of the top natural ways to get better sleep and improve your sleep hygiene:

-Implementing relaxing and soothing activities before bed can help you unwind and destress from the day and set you up nicely for some much needed deep sleep.
-Add in some aromatherapy for your bath, such as adding in a few drops of lavender essential oil and see for yourself!
+Try a soothing bath and some deep stretching or yoga before bedtime: Implementing relaxing and gentle activities before bed can help you unwind and destress from the day and set you up nicely for some much-needed deep sleep.
+Add some aromatherapy for your bath, such as adding a few drops of lavender essential oil, and see for yourself!

 Candida Support - Yeast Balance and Intestinal Health - Vegetarian Formula - 90 Capsules

 These ingredients help to support a healthy balance of intestinal bacteria that normally populate the gut assisting in the digestion of food, producing certain vitamins, and promoting detoxification processes.